Tuscan-Style Venison Soup with Sweet Potatoes

 Venison Tuscan Soup

-Generously season the cubed venison with salt and pepper.
+Generously season the cubed venison with salt, granulated garlic, and black pepper.

 Venison Tuscan Soup

-Heat a stock pot over medium heat and add the oil.
-When the oil is hot, carefully add the venison and brown on all sides.
-You may need to work in batches.
+Heat a large stockpot over medium heat and add the oil.
+Working in batches if needed, add the cubed venison and brown on all sides.
+Remove the meat from the pot and set aside.

 Venison Tuscan Soup

-Add the onions and garlic to the pot and cook until the onions soften, about 5 minutes.
+Add the onions and garlic to the same pot and cook until the onions soften, about 5 minutes.
+Return the browned venison to the pot, then add the beef broth, sweet potatoes or parsnips, and bay leaf.
+Partially cover the pot, reduce the heat, and simmer gently for 30 minutes.

 Venison Tuscan Soup